-John Yorke, Agile Coach at WWT Asynchrony Labs, authored a recent blog post for InfoQ.com, where he discusses three separate thought processes that contribute to successful agile software development.
+John Yorke, WWT Agile Coach, authored a recent blog post for InfoQ.com, where he discusses three separate thought processes that contribute to successful agile software development.

 Posted by InfoQ on August 4, 2018:

 As an Agile coach, it’s very easy to get wrapped up in theory rather than practice, as some topics can be so simple for us to understand, yet sometimes difficult to execute.

 We see so many Agile transformations fail and so many poor implementations of Kanban or Scrum that at times we can feel really good about success while other times we feel disappointed.
 The concepts are neither complex nor new, it’s just that they are very difficult to implement effectively in a lasting manner.